-This fact sheet reports on maternal and SRHR for Afrodescendant women and girls in nine countries^c in the Americas region across six indicators^d.
+This analysis reports on maternal and SRHR for Afrodescendent women and girls in nine countries^c in the Americas region across five indicators^d.
 The indicators include maternal mortality and several other measures of maternal and SRHR for which negative outcomes can include maternal death.

-We compare maternal and SRHR outcomes for Afrodescendant women and girls to those of non-Afrodescendant women and girls, excluding Indigenous women and girls.
+We compare maternal and SRHR outcomes for Afrodescendent women and girls to those of non-Afrodescendent women and girls, excluding Indigenous women and girls.

-The fact sheet finds that Afrodescendant women and girls experience deep disparities in maternal and SRHR outcomes in almost all of the countries studied.
-The available data suggest that, for Afrodescendant women and girls, systemic racism and gender discrimination are foundational organizing principles on which structural barriers to achieving the highest attainable standard of maternal and SRHR are constructed.
+We find that women and girls of African descent experience deep disparities in maternal and SRHR outcomes in almost all of the countries studied.
+The available data suggest that, for Afrodescendent women and girls, systemic racism and gender discrimination are foundational organizing principles on which structural barriers to achieving the highest attainable standard of maternal and SRHR are constructed.

-We recommend increased and better quality data disaggregation and analysis by race and gender; the full adoption of equity- and people-centred primary health care-focused health policies, plans and programmes in partnership with civil society and Black women community leaders, including midwives, and traditional healers across the Americas; an intersectional approach to maternal health that addresses racism and sexism, including their intersection with other factors such as disability, location and socioeconomic status; eliminating racist assumptions in medical education curricula; and increasing the presence of medical personnel of African descent to address structural racism and discrimination in maternal and SRHR care for Afrodescendant women and girls.
+We recommend increased and better quality data disaggregation and analysis by race and gender; the full adoption of equity- and people-centred primary health care-focused health policies, plans and programmes in partnership with civil society and Black women community leaders, including midwives, and traditional healers across the Americas; an intersectional approach to maternal health that addresses racism and sexism, including their intersection with other factors such as disability, location and socioeconomic status; eliminating racist assumptions in medical education curricula; and increasing the presence of medical personnel of African descent to address structural racism and discrimination in maternal and SRHR care for Afrodescendent women and girls.